Yes it is my friend. When is it going to be enough? I pray God intervenes soon.

 The first day of 1519 Zwingli came to Zurich, the city of his life’s work.
 There he continued his battle against indulgences.
 The Pope recalled the seller.
 Zwingli also announced that he would not read the prescribed lessons but preach the gospel of Matthew instead.
 He did so, pouring forth objections to the use of images in the church, to the mass and other practices of the church which he considered to be in error.
 Christ alone is sufficient for salvation, he said.

 It is one of the interesting characteristics of the Swiss Reformation that local leaders voted on doctrine, making religious decisions for their constituents.
 This practice of Zurich was followed by other Swiss Protestants and was one of the stages that led toward the creation of modern democracy.

 Zurich’s town leaders took to heart Zwingli’s teaching.
 It was they, not Zwingli, who ordered that the Holy Scriptures be taught “without human additions.”
 It was they who challenged theologians to convict Zwingli of error if they could.
 It was they who ordered images removed from churches.

 1,500 men from Zurich faced 6,000 from the Catholic cantons.
 Under feeble generalship, on badly chosen ground near Kappel, they made critical errors.
 Failing to maul their opponents at an opportune moment, they allowed them to gain the cover of a beech wood.
 Then they did not retreat to a safer line while able.
-About 4:00 PM on this day, October 11, 1531 the Catholics began the assault.
+At about 4:00 PM on this day, October 11, 1531, the Catholics began the assault.
 Half an hour later the Protestants were wiped out.
 Zwingli was among the dead.
 His body was quartered and mixed with dung.
 Told the news, Martin Luther, who disliked Zwingli, replied, “all who take the sword die by the sword.”

 - Adapted from an earlier Christian History Institute story.